MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab.md

 ### <a name="prepare-applications"></a>Vorbereiten von Anwendungen

 - Readiness Toolkit für Office
-- MSIX Packen und Konvertieren von Win32-Anwendungen
+- MSIX Packaging and Conversion of Win32 applications

 ### <a name="deploy-windows-10"></a>Bereitstellen von Windows 10